- Academic Affairs

 2016 Malawi Exchange

-Leslie Glickman, PT, PhD, from the Physical Therapy and Rehabilitation Science Department of the UM School of Medicine, has been collaborating with George Chimatiro, MSc, a physiotherapist in Malawi, for the past four years.
+Leslie Glickman, PT, PhD, from the Department of Physical Therapy and Rehabilitation Science of the UM School of Medicine, has been collaborating with George Chimatiro, MSc, a physiotherapist in Malawi, for the past four years.
 Their collaboration was established under seed grants from the UMB Center for Global Education Initiatives.
 Through the grants, Dr. Glickman was able to put groups of interprofessional students together to learn and problem solve with their Malawian counterparts around the issues of physical therapy and clinical teaching in a resource-limited setting.
 Dr. Glickman has been able to expand her work in Malawi through her Fulbright Program Scholar Grant and recently added an engineering component to her project through a new collaboration with the Virginia Tech Department of Mechanical Engineering.
 Virginia Tech engineering students will focus on addressing physical and structural challenges that are faced by rehabilitating patients in Malawi.

 With each trip, Dr. Glickman recognized that Mr. Chimatiro would greatly benefit from a visit to the United States to learn about the practice and educational curricula for physical therapists and physical therapist assistants in the U.S. and to share the same from his country.
 In December 2016, Mr. Chimatiro flew to the U.S. for the first time and was able to visit and discuss his work with members of the UM School of Medicine Physical Therapy faculty, NIH representatives, and local rehabilitation centers.
 He plans to incorporate ideas into the medical care for Malawians and education of physical rehabilitation students in Malawi so that they align more with international standards.